 Longer duration assets include non-mortgage loans and mortgages less allowance for expected credit losses.
 Longer duration liabilities include fixed term deposits, subordinated debt, and obligations related to borrowed securities and assets sold under repurchase agreements.
 Shareholder’s equity is classified as longer duration.
 Interests in associates and joint ventures, deferred tax assets and other assets are classified under other longer duration assets.
 Other longer duration liabilities include mortgages and loan payables.

 Views expressed regarding a particular company, security, industry or market sector should not be considered an indication of trading intent of any mutual funds managed by SLGI Asset Management Inc. These views are subject to change at any time and are not to be considered as investment advice nor should they be considered a recommendation to buy or sell.
-Commissions, trailing commissions, management fees and expenses all may be associated with mutual fund investments.
-Please read the prospectus before investing.
-Mutual funds are not guaranteed, their values change frequently, and past performance may not be repeated.

 Resources